ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## Edit the model configuration

-In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the configuration directory, or by using the [_Rose_ GUI](#rosegui).
+In general, the configurations of ACCESS models can be edited either by directly modifying the configuration files within the configuration directory, or by using the [_Rose_ GUI](#rosegui).

 ### Rose GUI